Battle of Gully Hole Creek

-The Battle of Gully Hole Creek was a battle that took place on July 18, 1742 (new style) between Spanish and British forces in the Province of Georgia, resulting in a victory for the British.
+The Battle of Gully Hole Creek took place on July 18, 1742 (new style), between Spanish and British forces in the Province of Georgia, resulting in a victory for the British.
 Part of a much larger conflict, known as the War of Jenkins' Ear, the battle was for control of St. Simons Island, the British fortifications of Fort Frederica and Fort St. Simons, and the strategic sea routes and inland waters they controlled.
 After the victory, the Province of Georgia established undisputed claim to the island, which is now part of the U.S. state of Georgia.
 The better-known Battle of Bloody Marsh, a skirmish also won by the British, took place on the island the same day.

 Background

 Spanish governor Don Manuel de Montiano commanded the invasion force, which by some estimates totaled between 4500 and 5000 men.
 Of that number, roughly 1900 to 2000 were ground assault troops.
 British leader James Oglethorpe's forces, consisting of regulars, militia, and native Indians, numbered less than 1000.
 The garrison at Fort St. Simons resisted the invasion with cannonade, but was not able to prevent the landing.
-On July 5, 1742 Montiano landed nearly 1900 men from 36 ships near Gascoigne Bluff, close to the Frederica River.
+On July 5, 1742, Montiano landed nearly 1900 men from 36 ships near Gascoigne Bluff, close to the Frederica River.
 Faced with a superior force, Oglethorpe decided to withdraw from Fort St. Simons before the Spanish could mount an assault.
 He ordered the small garrison to spike the guns and slight the fort (doing what damage they could), to deny the Spanish full use of the military asset.
 The Spanish took over the remains of the fort the following day, establishing it as their base on the island.

 After landing troops and supplies, and consolidating their position at Fort St. Simons, the Spanish began to cautiously reconnoiter beyond their perimeter.
 They found the road between Fort St. Simons and Fort Frederica, but first assumed the narrow track was just a farm road.
 On July 18, the Spanish undertook a reconnaissance in force along the road with approximately 115 men under the command of Captain Sebastian Sanchez.